MicrosoftDocs/dynamics-365-ai/ai-docs/sales/d365-ai-team-performance.md

 ---
-title: " Analyze team  performance in Dynamics 365 AI for sales | MicrosoftDocs"
+title: " Analyze team  performance in Dynamics 365 AI for Sales | MicrosoftDocs"
 description: "Analyze how your team is performing in a sales period in Dynamics 365 AI for Sales"
 keywords: ""
 ms.date: 10/31/2018